IBM-Blockchain-Archive/connectathon/README.md

 - It will ask you for an `enrollID` and your `email`.
 - Please enter a unique `enrollID`.
-- The credentials, which are comprised of your `enrollID` and an auto-generated `enrollSecret` will be sent to you via your provided `email`.
+- The credentials, which are comprised of your `enrollID` and an auto-generated `enrollSecret`, will be sent to you via your provided `email`.
 The sender of this email will be __IBM Blockchain__.
 Save these credentials; you will need the `enrollID` and `enrollSecret` to properly authenticate your marbles application onto the network.